Databricks Deployment

 catalog_urls_table |

-If you will be querying multiple tables within the same Hydrolix project, it's easier to scope those permissions to the project level instead of granting the permissions for each table.
+To restrict the account to specific data, scope the project-or-table-level permissions to those projects or tables instead of the org.
+To query multiple tables in the same Hydrolix project, scope those permissions to the project level instead of granting the permissions for each table.

 Runtime Requirements⚓︎